SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 This target is interpreted to cover research about reducing the number of youth not in employment, education, or training (NEET).

 This includes research on youth disengagement, early labor market integration, and various interventions (educational, policy-based, or community-driven) aimed at increasing youth participations in economic and educational systems.

-For interpreting NEET we have used the definition by the UN as "youth (15-24 years old) who are not in employment and not in education or training".

 ```py
 TS=